ajv-validator/ajv/README.md

 - [formatMaximum, formatMinimum, formatExclusiveMaximum, formatExclusiveMinimum](https://github.com/epoberezkin/ajv/blob/master/KEYWORDS.md#formatmaximum--formatminimum-and-exclusiveformatmaximum--exclusiveformatminimum-proposed) - setting limits for date, time, etc.

 See [JSON Schema validation keywords](https://github.com/epoberezkin/ajv/blob/master/KEYWORDS.md) for more details.

+## Annotation keywords

+JSON Schema specification defines several annotation keywords that describe schema itself but do not perform any validation.

+- `title` and `description`: information about the data represented by that schema
+- `$comment` (NEW in draft-07): information for developers.
+With option `$comment` Ajv logs or passes the comment string to the user-supplied function.
+See [Options](#options).
+- `default`: a default value of the data instance, see [Assigning defaults](#assigning-defaults).
+- `examples` (NEW in draft-07): an array of data instances.
+Ajv does not check the validity of these instances against the schema.
+- `readOnly` and `writeOnly` (NEW in draft-07): marks data-instance as read-only or write-only in relation to the source of the data (database, api, etc.).
+- `contentEncoding`: [RFC 2045](https://tools.ietf.org/html/rfc2045#section-6.1 ), e.g., "base64".
+- `contentMediaType`: [RFC 2046](https://tools.ietf.org/html/rfc2046), e.g., "image/png".

+__Please note__:  Ajv does not implement validation of the keywords `examples`, `contentEncoding` and `contentMediaType` but it reserves them.
+If you want to create a plugin that implements some of them, it should remove these kewords from the instance.

 ## Formats